rjmfernandes/c3plusplus/README.md

 ansible-playbook ./all.yml -i hosts.yml
 ```

-In case you have an error regarding the custiom java path edit hosts.yml and change it probably to something like the following and try again:
+In case you have an error regarding the custom java path edit `hosts.yml` and change it probably to something like the following and try again:

 ```
 custom_java_path: /usr/lib/jvm/java-17-openjdk-amd64